ziparker/PlotJuggler/README.md

 # Note for ROS users

-If you use CATKIN to build this project, the ROS related plugins will be automatically included into the compilation.
+If you use CATKIN (to be specific, "catkin_make") to build this project, the ROS related plugins will be automatically included into the compilation.
+If you want to use __catkin tools__ instead, you might uncomment this line in CMakeLists.txt

+				find_package(catkin QUIET)

-You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection
+You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection In ROS Indigo and Kinetic, you can just run

+       sudo apt-get install ros-indigo-ros-type-introspection or
+			 sudo apt-get install ros-kinetic-ros-type-introspection